Alltagsküche

 - 4

-Cover the pan with a lid, reduce the heat, and let the rice simmer gently for about 20 minutes until tender.
+Cover the saucepan with a tight-fitting lid, reduce the heat to low and let the rice cook gently for about 18–20 minutes.
+Avoid stirring while it cooks, so the grains stay fluffy rather than sticky.

 - 5